Hanley Ramirez DFA By Boston, Where Could Red Sox Infielder Land?

 Hanley Ramirez is a career 0.290 hitter with 269 home runs and about 900 RBIs.
 He was named Rookie of the Year for the-then Florida Marlins in 2006 and is a three-time MLB all-star.

 Ramirez officially joined the Red Sox on the same day as former San Francisco Giants third baseman Pablo Sandoval, who inked a five-year, $95 million contract with Boston.
-His tenure was also a disaster for various reasons that have been well documented, and the team DFA’d “Panda” in July 2014, leaving the Red Sox owing him all the money that remained on his contract.
+His tenure was also a disaster for various reasons that have been well documented, and the team DFA’d “Panda” in July 2017, similarly leaving the Red Sox owing him all the money that remained on his contract.

-The Boston Red Sox without Hanley Ramirez in the lineup open a four-game, interleague home stand agains the Atlanta Braves starting tonight.
+The Boston Red Sox without Hanley Ramirez in the lineup open a three-game, interleague home stand against the Atlanta Braves starting tonight.

 Thank you #RedSoxNation.
 It’s been real.
 Love you always????????